DavidBK/shampoo/Node/Call-Of-Duty.md

    - Do not allow this method to add any new properties nor to alter the `_id`.
    - Return the updated `Soldier` with a 200 status code if the soldier is updated.

+1. Optional: Create endpoint for "pushing" new limitations to a soldier:

+   - PUT `/soldiers/:id/limitations`
+   - The body will include an array of limitations.
+   - The limitations will be added to the soldier's limitations array.
+   - Update the `updatedAt` property to the current date.
+   - Return the updated `Soldier` with a 200 status code if the soldier is updated.

 If you using fastify (and you should) Add schema also for the response (Why?).

 ## Task 3 - Duty